shuai-xu/flink/docs/quickstart/setup_quickstart.md

 ipsum ipsum ipsum
 bye
 {% endhighlight %}

+If you get an error "Ncat: socket: Address family not supported by protocol QUITTING".
+Please replace the "nc -l 9000" command with the "nc -l 0.0.0.0 9000" command.

   The `.out` file will print the counts at the end of each time window as long as words are floating in, e.g.: